 Lunchtime street food market returns to campus

-The popular Tuesday lunchtime market will be on campus on Humanities Bridgeford Street
+The popular Tuesday lunchtime market returns to campus on Humanities Bridgeford Street on Tuesday, 18 September

 Levenshulme Market will run every Tuesday from 11.30am to 2.30pm.
 The market has rustled up lots of exciting new traders, while bringing back all of your favourites.
 Foodie Tuesdays are back!

 Say hello to your old favourites, including Fritto Italian Street Food, Wrapscallion, North West Game, Nasi Lemak, Lush Brownies, Ginger’s Comfort Emporium and Mio Pizza.
 Joining these much-loved Manchester food legends will be a number of brand new stalls, including:

 - Geordie Soul -street food classics such as tacos and burritos with Korean fillings

 - Hun Street Kitchen – gorgeous goulash, Hungarian-style chicken, potato pancakes and more